 Robin Gale-Baker, from Sustainable Macleod, discusses growing eggplants and capsicums.
 She has also written articles for this website about growing broad beans, cauliflower, garlic, other vegetables, apricot trees, blueberries, persimmon trees, other fruit trees and herbs.
-Also articles on mulch and growing techniques.
+Also articles on growing techniques, mulch and shade cloth.

 Eggplants and capsicums are members of the Solanaceae family, as are tomatoes and potatoes.
 Unlike tomatoes, however, they are difficult to grow from seed because they need much higher temperatures to germinate and, by the time they do, it is often too late to grow them and get a decent crop.
 So, buy seedlings from your nursery and pot these into larger containers, and grow them on before planting out.
 Transplant capsicums once the temperature is steadily over 16°C. You can also buy (though they are much more expensive) grafted eggplants, which will produce a higher yield.
 For eggplants to set fruit, the temperature needs to be over 20°C at night.
 Both eggplant and capsicum come in a variety of shapes and colours.